DFE-Digital/get-help-with-tech/app/views/devices_guidance/support_and_maintenance.md

 ### Receiving a replacement device from Computacenter

 Your replacement will be provided identically to the original device, and will automatically be enrolled in mobile device management (MDM) and content filtering software if you requested that in your original order.
-Please contact COVID.TECHNOLOGY@education.gov.uk(mailto:COVID.TECHNOLOGY@education.gov.uk) if you have any issues.
+Please contact [COVID.TECHNOLOGY@education.gov.uk](mailto:COVID.TECHNOLOGY@education.gov.uk) if you have any issues.

 ### Receiving a replacement device from the manufacturer

 As Computacenter will not have been involved in the replacement process, the device will arrive without Microsoft Intune or Cisco Umbrella installed.
-To ensure devices are appropriately protected to avoid the risk of young people accessing harmful content, please email COVID.TECHNOLOGY@education.gov.uk(mailto:COVID.TECHNOLOGY@education.gov.uk) to get your device enrolled before distributing it.
+To ensure devices are appropriately protected to avoid the risk of young people accessing harmful content, please email [COVID.TECHNOLOGY@education.gov.uk](mailto:COVID.TECHNOLOGY@education.gov.uk) to get your device enrolled before distributing it.

 ## If you want to remove Microsoft Intune to install your own mobile device management (MDM)